Savana2020/ENC4265/manual.md

 - If your TV supports multiple HDMI standards, use the highest version available (typically labeled as "HDMI 2.1" or "4K").
 **Why This Matters:** The HDMI connection determines your visual and audio experience.
 Using the correct port and cable ensures you get the best possible quality your display can support.
 **Power Connection**
- Figure 5: Connecting the power cable to the PS5

 1. Locate the AC IN port on the back of your PS5.
 2. Insert the power cord firmly into this port.
 3. Connect the other end to a wall outlet or surge protector.